 Term Meaning ACECQA- Australian Children's The independent national authority that works with all regulatory Education and Care Quality authorities to administer the National Quality Framework, including Authority the provision of guidance, resources and services to support the sector to improve outcomes for children.
-Infant A young child between the ages of birth and 12 months Rest A period of inactivity solitude, calmness or tranquility and can include a child being in a state of sleep.
+Adequate supervision Adequate supervision means: that an educator can respond immediately, particularly when a child is distressed or in a hazardous situation; knowing where children are at all times and monitoring their activities actively and diligently Continuous supervision Ensure an educator is in sight and hearing of a sleeping child at all times- representing best practice (Red Nose) Infant A young child between the ages of birth and 12 months Rest A period of inactivity solitude, calmness or tranquility and can include a child being in a state of sleep.

 Relaxation Relaxation or other activity for bringing about a feeling of calm in your body and mind.
 Red Nose Red Nose is Australia's leading authority on safe sleep and safe pregnancy advice.
-Sudden and Unexpected Death A broad term used to describe the sudden and unexpected death of in Infancy (SUDI) a baby for which the cause is not immediately obvious.
-Sudden Infant Death The sudden and unexpected death of an infant under one year of age Syndrome (SIDS) with an onset of a fatal episode occurring during sleep, that remains unexplained after a thorough investigation including performance of a complete autopsy and review of the circumstances of death and the clinical history.
+Sudden and Unexpected Death A broad term used to describe the sudden and unexpected death of in Infancy (SUDI) a baby for which the cause is not immediately obvious- (SIDS or Fatal sleeping accident) Sudden Infant Death The sudden and unexpected death of an infant under one year of age Syndrome (SIDS) with an onset of a fatal episode occurring during sleep, that remains unexplained after a thorough investigation including performance of a complete autopsy and review of the circumstances of death and the clinical history.